 When you receive services from a mental health therapist, you enter into a therapeutic contract.
 This document is designed to make this contract explicit and provide important information about RWPS policies and procedures.
 Please read it carefully and discuss any questions or concerns you have with your therapist.
-Additional information regarding our privacy policies and how we handle your Protected Health Information (PHI) can be found in our Notice of Privacy Practices.
-We require your consent to both of these documents before entering into a professional relationship with you as our patient.
+More detailed information regarding our privacy policies and how we handle your Protected Health Information (PHI) can be found in our Notice of Privacy Practices.
+In addition, the Good Faith Estimate / Fees & Financial Policies document provides details about the cost of our services and related matters.
+We require your consent to all three of these documents before entering into a professional relationship with you as our patient.
 You have the right to withhold consent from us.
 However, if you choose to do so, we will be unable to provide you services.
 In such a case, we would offer to refer you to another provider.
 Similarly, you have the right to revoke your consent from us in writing at any time.
 At that point, we will have to stop providing services to you, unless we are otherwise legally obligated to provide services.
 We are permitted to seek any outstanding payments for services we provided to you prior to your consent being revoked.